-- a) where the student has a Year mark of less than 50 at the first attempt and/or has not passed at least 60 credits at the first attempt they will not be permitted to proceed on the integrated masters programme.
+- a) where the student has a Stage mark of less than 50 at the first attempt and/or has not passed at least 60 credits at the first attempt they will not be permitted to proceed on the integrated masters programme.
 However, they can be considered for a transfer to an honours degree programme.
-The normal rules of assessment for progressing on a three-year honours programme will then apply. - b) where the student has a Year mark of at least 50 at the first attempt but the student has failed a maximum of 60 credits, they must undertake the necessary reassessment prior to the next academic Year in order to fulfil the requirement to progress.
-Marks will be capped at 40. - c) where a student has no substantiated extenuating circumstances, they must withdraw from the University in either of the following situations: - where the Year mark is below 20; - where a student was absent from all examinations which were due to be sat in the most recent examination period; - where a student cannot complete their studies within the maximum period. - 3.1.3 When the Board meets after reassessments are completed, and the student has not met the requirements to proceed the Board will take the following action.
+The normal rules of assessment for progressing on a three-year honours programme will then apply. - b) where the student has a Stage mark of at least 50 at the first attempt but the student has failed a maximum of 60 credits, they must undertake the necessary reassessment prior to the next academic Stage in order to fulfil the requirement to progress.
+Marks will be capped at 40. - c) where a student has no substantiated extenuating circumstances, they must withdraw from the University in either of the following situations: - where the Stage mark is below 20; - where a student was absent from all examinations which were due to be sat in the most recent examination period. - 3.1.3 When the Board meets after reassessments are completed, and the student has not met the requirements to proceed the Board will take the following action.
 (Boards cannot offer more than two opportunities to undertake the assessment for a module on the Integrated Masters programme).
-Where appropriate the Board will offer more than one option to the student. - a) where a student has failed a maximum of 30 credits in a non-core module with a module aggregate mark in the range 35-39 and the mark for the year is 50 or above the credits will be awarded and the student will be permitted to proceed to the next year of study.
+Where appropriate the Board will offer more than one option to the student. - a) where a student has failed a maximum of 30 credits in a non-core module with a module aggregate mark in the range 35-39 and the mark for the stage is 50 or above the credits will be awarded and the student will be permitted to proceed to the next stage of study.

-b) where the student has not already had two opportunities to undertake the assessment for a module, to undertake the necessary reassessment in the following year without attendance with marks capped at 40 c) where the student has not already had two opportunities to undertake the assessment for a module, to repeat the Year of study part-time, and marks will be capped at 40 d) to consider the student for a transfer to a three-year honours degree programme.
+b) where the student has not already had two opportunities to undertake the assessment for a module, to undertake the necessary reassessment in the following year without attendance with marks capped at 40 c) where the student has not already had two opportunities to undertake the assessment for a module, to repeat the Stage of study part-time, and marks will be capped at 40 d) to consider the student for a transfer to a three-year honours degree programme.

-- e) where a student has no substantiated extenuating circumstances, they must withdraw from the University in either of the following situations: - where the year mark is below 20; - where a student has undertaken none of the required reassessment; - where a student cannot complete their studies within the maximum period.
+- e) where a student has no substantiated extenuating circumstances, they must withdraw from the University in either of the following situations: - where the stage mark is below 20; - where a student has undertaken none of the required reassessment.

-Note: An undergraduate exam board will reinstate the module mark for a previous attempt at a failed module if it is higher than the mark for the most recent attempt.
-This will not apply where students are repeating an entire year for uncapped marks.
-In such cases the marks achieved at the end of the repeat year will stand.
+Note: An undergraduate Board of Examiners will reinstate the module mark for a previous attempt at a failed module if it is higher than the mark for the most recent attempt.
+This will not apply where students are repeating an entire stage for uncapped marks.
+In such cases the marks achieved at the end of the repeat stage will stand.